azure-octo/dapr-apim-demo/README.md

 }
 ```

-To accommodate that format, out policy will compose a new request and use that to invoke the backing Dapr binding API.
-This capability comes handy when your API needs to stay the same while the API exposed by the backing service evolves.

-Like before, we start by inheriting from the global policy (`<base />`) and setting the binding and its operation names.
-We will also use templating engine called `liquid` for simpler content selection.
-For the metadata, this policy creates a static `source` element, and a dynamic `client-id` element which is based on the value of the original client request header attribute.
-For data, we simply use the complete content of the client request.
+To accommodate that format, out policy will use templating engine called `liquid` which provides simpler content selection.
+For the metadata element that Dapr expects, this policy will create a `source` element with static `APIM` value, and for the `client-id` element the policy will select the original client request header attribute `Client-Id`.
+For data, we simply will use the original content of the client request.

 ```xml
 <policies>